 Yes, you are probably losing more in terms of "real interest" due to inflation than gaining on T-Bill rates, but at least you don't suffer the double indignation of seeing BOTH your buying power AND balance going down daily like the stock market.
-The popularity of a similar bond, the I-Bond, is such that if a proposed program to expand the existing cap from $10K to $100K would most likely cause the stock market to crash.
-But who don't like some "risk-free" return, right?
+The popularity of a similar bond, the I-Bond, is such that if a proposed program to expand the existing cap from $10K to $100K passes it would most likely cause the stock market to crash.
 What is a Treasury Bill anyway?

 The new auction and rolling approach would ladder out the debt.
 And we sure have a boatload of debt. $31,000,000,000,000 of it at the Federal Level.
 By the time you are done reading this blog post, another $3M dollars in interest will have accrued to our National Debt.